-2. Interviews with IP module participants who spoke Arabic:
+2. Interviews with IP module participants:

-These interviews (two focus group discussions and two personal interviews) were conducted by an external interviewer (different person than the observer) and took place in April and May 2019.
+These interviews (four in total, among them two focus group discussion) were conducted by an external interviewer (different person than the observer) and took place in April and May 2019.
 The interviewer was briefed before the interviews in order to ensure that the interviewer was able to gather the data required for the purposes of our research.

-The current IP module takes place over the course of three days, during weekends, and is comprised of a variety of sessions in which different topics are explored and addressed.
-The observation session took place on the second and third day, whereas the observation lasted two hours on the third day.
-The range of topics addressed during the whole module, according to the organisers, was rather broad and comprehensive and included: employment and social services, financial literacy, housing, healthcare, education, the Estonian culture, society and language, and everyday life.
-103
+The current IP module takes place over the course of three days, during weekends, and is comprised of a variety of sessions in which different topics are explored and addressed102.
+The modules are normally supposed to last three full working days, although the module observed during this research was shorter and lasted for two hours on the third day.
+While we were unable to observe the full three days, the range of topics addressed during these various sessions, according to the organisers, was rather broad and comprehensive and included: employment and social services, financial literacy, housing, healthcare, education, the Estonian culture, society and language, and everyday life.103